-Not so long ago, if you needed to travel, personally or professionally, you will call your travel agent, tell them your dates, preferences, and a few other details and in a couple of hours, voila!
+It was not so long ago that if you needed to travel, personally or professionally, you will call your travel agent or travel department, tell them your dates, preferences, and a few other details and in a couple of hours, voila!
 The trip was all organized.
-Today, thanks to online travel brands and digital payments we can do all of this process in one click from our home or office.
+Today, thanks to online travel brands such as Travelperk and digital payments we can do all of this process in one click from our home or office.

-We think that virtual cards have only existed less than a couple of years, but the travel industry has been using them since the early 2000s, Clive Cornelius from Visa Europe mentioned in our latest webinar.
+We think that virtual cards have only existed less than a couple of years, but the travel industry has been using them since the early 2000s, Clive Cornelius from Visa Europe mentioned in one of our webinars.

 According to a survey from AirPlus International in 2015 only 8% of companies used virtual cards to pay for their employee’s hotel accommodation costs compared to 31% in 2018.
 Virtual cards have been since then the preferred solution, but why?

 Reconciliation is automatic.
 This means that transactions are reconciled automatically with expenses.
 In other words, employees who travel don’t have to collect all receipts, do expense reports that are time-consuming, take a quick look to our Expense Report Calculator here.
 Moreover, accountants and CFOs don’t have to manually check all the transaction information.
 A win-win for all.